skramm/jautocorrect/README.md

 ./jautograde -n -s input.zip
 ```

-### Names with 3 words
+#### Names with 3 words

-For some reason; it seems that Moodle stores full names only in a single field, as "firstname lastname".
+For some reason, it seems that Moodle stores full names only in a single field, as "firstname lastname".
 This can be annoying when copying/pasting results to another spreadsheet document, because we usually use last names, and having the first name in first position makes it difficult to sort.

 For names with only 2 words ("John Doe"), it's easy to separate them into firstname and lastname into the output csv file.